48 Hours In Joshua Tree, CA

 Check into your AutoCamp Airstream or Classic Cabin and rest a bit before exploring the grounds.
 Head to the Quonset Club House (keep an eye out for installations by local artists along the way!), and grab a cocktail at our open-air bar.
 Work up an appetite with a dip in our pool (which converts into a warmed hot tub in the cooler months) before stopping by the General Store to pick up any provisions you need—we’ve got everything from wine to DIY bbq kits.

 Cook dinner over the campfire using your site’s grilling setup, and linger under the stars for an extra drink, stories and songs by the campfire, and the nostalgic taste of s’mores before heading inside for a deeply restful sleep in one of our extra-soft beds.

-Get an early start and make coffee using the French press and fresh grounds you’ll find in your suite or tent, and enjoy your first cup surrounded by the beauty of the desert while you plan your day.
+Get an early start and make pour-over coffee in your suite or tent, and enjoy your first cup surrounded by the beauty of the desert while you plan your day.
 You can cook breakfast at your suite, or if you’re not in the mood to cook, head into town and grab a table at the Frontier Cafe, where you’ll find fresh twists on classic breakfast food like hearty egg sandwiches, avocado tartines, and bagels with lox—all great fuel for a day spend exploring the park.